 Pterocelastrus tricuspidatus is a shrub or small tree of up to 7 m (SA Tree List No. 409).
 It is an attractive tree that has a fair collection of common names earned in the regions where it grows, including cherrywood, candlewood and its Afrikaans equivalent, kershout.

 The fruits appear yellowish here.
-They often bear a more orange coloured hue.
+They often bear a more orange colour.
 Maybe these are yet too young, as fruiting is normally expected only from July.
-The fruits are three-lobbed and have one or two characteristic little horns, recognised in the specific name (Coates Palgrave, 2002).
+The fruits are three-lobbed and have one or two characteristic little horns, recognised in the specific name.